john-science/python_for_scientists/classes/09_std_libs/lecture_09.md

 # Batteries Included, Part 1

+Batteries Included.
 That's the Python motto.
-Python comes with a whole collection of standard libraries to do various things.
-And several of these are extremely useful to scientists and engineers.
+Python comes with a whole collection of [standard libraries](http://en.wikipedia.org/wiki/Standard_library).
+Standard libraries are packages of code that come included with Python to help you solve common problems.
+Why reinvent the wheel every time, if you know someone else has already solved it?
+Unlike the Python language itself, you have to use the `import` keyword to use a standard library.

+Now let's start looking at some of the most helpful ones for scientists and engineers.

 ## datetime